forieux/qmm/README.rst

   formula.
 - Generic and flexible: there is no restriction on the number of regularizer, their type, .., as well as for data adequacy.
-- Provided base class for criteria and potentials allowing easy and fast implementation.
+- Provided base class for objectives and losses allowing easy and fast implementation.
 - Comes with examples of implemented linear operator.